BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 The Student View of a Section
 ******************************

-Students see sections in the Courseware tab, at the top level of the left-hand navigation tree.
+Students see sections in the **Courseware** tab.
 Students can expand one section at a time to see its contents.
-In the following example, two sections are circled, and the second one is expanded to show its subsections:
+In the following example, three sections are circled, and the third one is expanded to show its subsections:

 .. image:: ../Images/sections_student.png
  :alt: The students view of the course with two sections circled